All Things Equine

 Lesson Payment & Missed Classes Policy:

-Unless discussed and set up in advance with Rosemary for payment, lessons will be sold in monthly packages to be paid within the first week of the month online.
+Unless discussed and set up in advance with Rosemary for payment, lessons will be sold in 4-packs to be paid before your first lesson.

 If a student misses/cancels a lesson, a makeup can be discussed/scheduled with Miss Rachel within a week of the missed lesson, for a makeup class within 3 weeks of the original missed class.
 If this is not done, the original payment for the missed lesson is forfeited.
 This is because Rachel's schedule and livelihood depends on the consistency of lessons.
 This is consistent with other class sessions you might sign up for in the community.